rasmuserik/html-to-canvas/README.md

 		DO NOT EDIT
 -->
 # html-to-canvas
-Render html to canvas or create an image from html.
+Utility library that renders html to canvas or create an image from html.

 ***See <http://html-to-canvas.solsort.com> for details.***